 online shopping

-6. Look For Student Discounts
+6. Look for Student Discounts

-Hundreds of companies offer student discounts on their products so don’t miss out!
+Hundreds of companies offer student discounts on their products, so don’t miss out!
 Apple provides a new student 15% discount every year.
 Another great one is Amazon’s 50% discount for prime services.

 7. Avoid Brand New Text Books